 Where a gain is chargeable, there are a number of reliefs which could be considered mainly in relation to business assets.
 Such reliefs are mainly used to defer tax until a later date rather than reduce the gain permanently.
-Entrepreneurs' Relief is the exception.
+Entrepreneurs' and Investors' Reliefs are the exceptions.